ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-arguments.md

 name of the underlying HTML element.

 This was once popular with the `<LinkTo>` component for adding navigation behavior to buttons, table row and other UI elements.
-The current concensus is that this is an anti-pattern and causes issues with assistive technologies.
+The current consensus is that this is an anti-pattern and causes issues with assistive technologies.

 In most cases, the `<a>` anchor HTML element should be used for navigational UI